-Financial statement presentation follows accounting principles generally accepted in the United States for financial presentation of not-for-profit organizations.
+Financial statement presentation follows GAAP for financial presentation of not-for-profit organizations.
 Such principles provide that the Foundation is required to report information regarding its financial position and activities according to two classes of net assets.
 A definition and description of each class follows: